 We have significant long-lived tangible and intangible assets, which are susceptible to valuation adjustments as a result of changes in various factors or conditions.
 The most significant long-lived tangible and intangible assets are fixed assets, developed technology, patents, trademarks, and trade names.
 We amortize all finite-lived intangible assets either on a straight-line basis or based upon patterns in which we expect to utilize the economic benefits of such assets.
-With the exception of goodwill and intangible assets with indefinite lives, we initially determine the values of intangible assets by a risk-adjusted, discounted cash flow approach.
+We initially determine the values of intangible assets by a risk-adjusted, discounted cash flow approach.
 We assess the potential impairment of identifiable intangible assets and fixed assets whenever events or changes in circumstances indicate that the carrying values may not be recoverable.
 Factors we consider important, which could trigger an impairment of such assets, include the following:

-- significant underperformance relative to historical or projected future operating results; - significant changes in the manner or use of the assets or the strategy for our overall business; - significant negative industry or economic trends; - significant decline in our stock price for a sustained period; and - a decline in our market capitalization below net book value.
+- significant underperformance relative to historical or projected future operating results; - significant changes in the manner or use of the assets or the strategy for our overall business; - significant negative industry or economic trends; - · significant decline in our stock price for a sustained period; and - a decline in our market capitalization below net book value.

 Future adverse changes in these or other unforeseeable factors could result in an impairment charge that would materially impact future results of operations and financial position in the reporting period identified.
-No impairment charges were taken during the three months ended July 31, 2013 and 2012.
+No impairment charges were taken during the six months ended October 31, 2013 and 2012.